505th Infantry Regiment: Global War on Terrorism

 From July 2002 to January 2003 the 505th PIR deployed to Afghanistan for Operation Enduring Freedom.
 Based in south eastern Afghanistan, the 505th helped curb the flow of Taliban fighters as they crossed over from Pakistan.

 505th Infantry soldiers take up defensive positions during Operation Enduring Freedom.

 From August 2003 to April 2004, the 505th PIR deployed as part of Operation Iraqi Freedom.
 The unit was sent to areas with heavy insurgent presence.
 On 4 September 2003 the 1-505th was stationed at Forward Operating Base Volturno on the outskirts of Fallujah and tasked with maintaining control of the area containing this important city.
 The 3-505th was stationed at FOB St. Michael, near Al Mahmoudiyah, known as "The Gateway to Baghdad".
 The 505th tried to operate a base inside the city of Fallujah on 23 April 2003, but there were violent protests.
 Two days later, on 30 April, the 82d Airborne was replaced by 2nd Troop (Fox) / U.S. 3rd Armored Cavalry Regiment.
 The 1-505th then deployed to Afghanistan.
 At the conclusion of this deployment, the 1-505th was then re-deployed to Fallujah, and were relieved by 2nd Battalion 1st Marines.
 The 1st Marine Division then did a Relief in Place (RIP) with the 82nd Airborne Division, and took over responsibility for Al-Anbar Province.

 In early September 2004, the 1-505th was deployed to Eastern Afghanistan to provide security and support for Afghanistan's first free elections.
 Elements of the 2-505th PIR deployed in April 2006 for a 15-month tour with other elements of the reorganized 3-505th task force in support of Operation Iraqi Freedom.
 From August 2006 to November 2007, the 1-505th again deployed in support of Operation Iraqi Freedom.
 The brigade combat team deployed again in November 2008 for a one-year tour.
 The 505th PIR took over the responsibilities of the Global Response Force mission on 1 October 2010.

-1-505th deployed in May 2011 to Feb 2012 in support of the Combined Joint Special Operations Task Force - Afghanistan, two of its paratroopers were killed.
+1-505th deployed in May 2011 to Feb 2012 in support of the Combined Joint Special Operations Task Force - Afghanistan, two of its paratroopers, SSG Donald Stacy and SPC James Butz, were killed.

 The 2-505th PIR deployed once again in support of Operation Enduring Freedom in June 2012.
 The battalion returned in late September 2012 and successfully finished its mission without loss of life.

 Both 1st and 2nd Battalions deployed as components of 3rd Brigade Combat Team (BCT) "Panthers", 82nd Airborne Division to Iraq in support of Operation Inherent Resolve from January to September 2015.

 An automatic rifleman assigned to 1-505 PIR secures a landing zone for a CH-47 Chinook helicopter in Afghanistan.

 Approximately 3,000 paratroopers from 3rd BCT, 82nd Airborne Division deployed to Afghanistan from July 2019 to March 2020, with soldiers from 1st and 2nd Battalions making up much of that manpower.